savonet/blog/_posts/2024-02-10-video-canvas-and-ai.md

 Couple of things to note here:
 * This makes use of the new `openai` API.
 Again, if needed, you can import the code from [here](https://github.com/savonet/liquidsoap/blob/main/src/libs/extra/openai.liq)
 * The returned URI uses two protocol: `annotate:` to add a title metadata and `tmp:` to mark the file as temporary.
-This makes sure that is deleted after being played.
+This makes sure that it is deleted after being played.

 We're now ready to plug in our DJ!
 Right before we start adding video dynamic element we can add: